BunnyMerz/Arpeggion-H/README.md

 ## How to run

-You can run the src file trough python as `python3 src [-file <file_name>]`, where `file_name` is the file containted inside the audio folder in this directory.
+You can run trough `make run`, or the src folder trough python as `python3 src [-file <file_name>]`, where `file_name` is the file containted inside the audio folder in this directory.
 If no file is given, the app will open empty.
 Click on `File > Open` and select your audio.mp4 file to be played.